 In a case where the student accused of a violation of the Honor Code has no previous record of academic misconduct, a faculty member/instructor has the option of meeting with the student to resolve the incident after receiving authorization from the Undergraduate Honor System.
-A faculty member/instructor is not required to meet with the student.
-A student may also choose not to participate in the Faculty-Student Resolution process and have their case referred directly to the Undergraduate Honor System.
+A student may choose not to participate in the Faculty-Student Resolution process and have their case referred directly to the Undergraduate Honor System.
 Faculty members/instructors are required to report all cases of alleged academic misconduct.

-The faculty member/instructor should contact the Undergraduate Honor System within 10 University business days of observing, discovering, or receiving a report of an alleged incident of academic misconduct to Upon observing, discovering, or receiving a report of an alleged incident of academic misconduct, the faculty member/instructor shall contact the Undergraduate Honor System to report the incident, begin a case file, discuss the UHS process, and request authorization to meet with the student to determine if academic misconduct has occurred.
+Upon observing, discovering, or receiving a report of an alleged incident of academic misconduct, the faculty member/instructor shall contact the Undergraduate Honor System to report the incident, begin a case file, discuss the UHS process, and request authorization to meet with the student to determine if academic misconduct has occurred.
 If the student has a previous record of academic misconduct, the case is required to be referred to the Undergraduate Honor System for further handling.

-If there is no previous record and authorization is granted by the Undergraduate Honor System, the faculty member/-instructor may decide to handle the case individually through the Faculty- Student Resolution approach.
+If there is no previous record and authorization is granted by the Undergraduate Honor System, the faculty member/ instructor may decide to handle the case individually through the Faculty- Student Resolution approach.
 A meeting will be scheduled and a Facilitator will normally be provided by the Undergraduate Honor System.
 The instructor(s) who reported the matter, the student(s) believed to have violated the policy, and the Facilitator are the only participants in this meeting.
 Proceedings in a case resolved in this manner are informal and non-adversarial.
 The purpose of the meeting will be to review and discuss the charges before the faculty member makes a decision.
 In this meeting, the student should also be informed of the allegation and given the opportunity to be heard.
 If authorized by the Director of the Office of Undergraduate Academic Integrity, in extenuating circumstances, the faculty member/instructor and student may be allowed to meet without a Facilitator present.